LiliaFramework/Lilia/docs/docs/meta/item.md

 ### spawn

 **Purpose**

 Creates a world entity for this item at the specified position.
-If no angle is

-provided it will spawn upright using `angle_zero`.
+If no angle is provided it will spawn upright using `angle_zero`.

 **Parameters**

 * `position` (Vector|Player): Drop position or player dropping the item.

-* `angles` (Angle|None): Orientation for the entity.
+* `angles` (Angle|nil): Orientation for the entity.

 **Realm**

 `Server`

 **Returns**

 * `Entity|nil`: The created entity if successful.

 **Example**

 ```lua
 -- Drop the item at the player's feet with a random yaw